 - Remove an employee record.

 From the user’s perspective, they would begin by using a web browser to access a URL that will return the view listing all employees.
 Underneath the hood, this request is received by a controller, which first recognizes that no model needs to be updated, and second determines the appropriate view to return.
-Next, it forwards the request to a view which contacts the model and asks it to retrieve a list of employees.
+Next, it forwards the request to a view that contacts the model and asks it to retrieve a list of employees.
 Finally, the view combines the list of employees with some HTML to produce a valid web page which is returned to the browser by the controller.

 The other three actions are handled similarly by the controller except, prior to forwarding the request to the controller, it contracts the model and asks it to update, insert or delete employee data, as appropriate.
 After this is complete, the view of employees can be returned and it will now reflect any changes that were made.